sumanmukherjee03/practice-and-katas/k8s/CKA/authentication.README.md

 ___________________________________________

 Assume that a new user has generated a certificate `openssl genrsa -out john.key 2048`.
-Then creates a CSR `openssl req -new -key john.key -subj "/CN=john" -out john.csr` He then sends that CSR to an admin who has to get it signed by the kubernetes CA.
+Then he creates a CSR `openssl req -new -key john.key -subj "/CN=john" -out john.csr` He then sends that CSR to an admin who has to get it signed by the kubernetes CA.

 The admin creates `john-csr.yaml` with the base64 encoded value of the CSR `cat john.csr | base64`